njdevengine/avg-revenue-per-customer/README.md

 this can be done in the terminal using chmod a+rX /users/your_username/ /users/your_username/downloads /users/your_username/downloads/payments_data.csv

 This code needs to be refactored to not create a new table every query.
-Work in progress will update
+Work in progress will update. use the following syntax.

+UPDATE A
+SET A.c1 = expresion
+FROM B
+WHERE A.c2 = B.c2;